The Herbal Minefield

 Stephen Barrett, M.D.

 Americans spend billions of dollars per year for capsules, tablets, bulk herbs, and herbal teas.
 Although many of these items are consumed for their flavor, most are probably used for supposed medicinal qualities.
 Multilevel distributors and pharmacies offer many products that are obviously intended for self-medication.
-Herbs are also marketed by naturopaths, acupuncturists, iridologists, chiropractors, and unlicensed herbalists, many of whom prescribe them for the entire gamut of health problems.
+Herbs are also marketed by naturopaths, acupuncturists, iridologists, chiropractors, offbeat nutritionists, and unlicensed herbalists, many of whom prescribe them for the entire gamut of health problems.
 Most such practitioners are not qualified to make appropriate medical diagnoses or to determine how the products they prescribe compare to proven drugs.

 Herbal advocates like to point out that about half of today's medicines were derived from plants.
 (Digitalis, for example, was originally derived from leaves of the foxglove plant.)
 This statement is true but misleading.
 Drug products contain specified amounts of active ingredients.
 Herbs in their natural state can vary greatly from batch to batch and often contain chemicals that cause side effects but provide no benefit.